programming

 value_at_index = values[ index % values.length ]

-For the above example this means 5 mod 3 = 2 following the definition is 5 - floor(5/3)*3 = 2.
-This means that no matter the value index has, the array bounds are met.
+For the above example 5 mod 3 = 2 following the definition is 5 - floor(5/3)*3 = 2.
+No matter the value of index, the array bounds are met.

 But is that really the case?

-What happens if the dividend or the divisor is signed and holds a negative value?
-Turns out the rules of modulo on negative numbers indeed depend on the language you are using.
+What happens if the dividend is negative?
+Turns out the result of the modulo operation on negative numbers depends on the language you are using.

-While the code looks pretty much the same in most languages, printing the result shows languages in mostly two different camps.
+While the code looks pretty much the same across languages, the results fall into mostly two camps.

 Language 13 mod 3 -13 mod 3 13 mod -3 -13 mod -3